Li-Tian/neo/Documentation/articles/consensus/consensus_protocol.md

 ###  Verification

-1. Ignore the message if the `ConsensusPayload.BlockIndex` is no more than current block height.
+1. Ignore the message if the `ConsensusPayload.BlockIndex` is lower than current block height.

 2. Ignore the message if the verification script failed or the script hash does not equal to `ConsensusPayload.ValidatorIndex` address's script hash.